gromnitsky/sh-progress-reporter/README.md

-# Simple progress reporter for sh scripts
+# A simple progress reporter for sh scripts

 JFF.

 Clone the repo & run `example-simple.sh`.
-It displays something like
+It'll display something like

     Converting:                                                11%

-and then *on the same line*:
+and then (on the same line):

     Converting:                                                 ok